2008 United States presidential election in Maryland: Analysis

 The 2008 election was no exception.
 Barack Obama won the state's 10 electoral votes in 2008 with 61.92% of the vote to John McCain's 36.47%.
 Obama carried Montgomery, Prince George's, Baltimore County and Baltimore City with 71.6%, 88.9%, 56.2 and 87.2% of the vote, respectively.
 Obama's combined 550,000-vote margin in these four areas would have been enough to carry the state.
 While McCain won more counties, the only large county he won was Anne Arundel County, home to the state capital, Annapolis.

-Both of Maryland's U.S. Senators and 7 of its 8 U.S. Representatives in Congress are Democrats, and Democrats hold supermajorities in the state Senate and House of Delegates.
-The state has elected only 5 Republican governors since 1900.

-U.S. Representative Steny Hoyer, a Democrat who represents Maryland's 5th Congressional District, was elected as House Majority Leader for the 110th Congress of the U.S. House of Representatives and 111th Congress, serving in that post since January 2007.

-While Maryland is a Democratic Party stronghold, its best known political figure is perhaps a Republican – former governor Spiro Agnew, who served as vice president under Richard Nixon.
-He was vice president from 1969 to 1973, when he resigned in the aftermath of revelations that he had taken bribes while he was Governor of Maryland.
-In late 1973, a court found Agnew guilty of violating tax laws.
+In this election, Maryland voted 18.17% to the left of the nation at-large.

 In 2008, Democrats picked up a U.S. House an open seat in Maryland's 1st Congressional District as Democrat Frank M. Kratovil, Jr. defeated Republican Andy Harris by less than a 1% margin of victory.